Palak216/mini-instagram-backend/README.md

 ```
 ---

-🔐 Day 4 – Authentication & Authorization
+🔐 ## 📅 Day 4 – Authentication & Security (In Progress)

-This milestone focuses on implementing secure authentication and
-authorization using **session-based authentication**.

-### ✅ Implemented
-- User registration and login flow
-- Password hashing using **bcrypt**
-- Session-based authentication using **express-session**
+- Implemented session-based authentication using express-session
+- User login & registration with password hashing (bcrypt)
-- Authorization middleware to protect private routes
+- Authentication middleware to protect routes
-- Protected `/feed` route (accessible only to authenticated users)
-- Redirect unauthenticated users to `/login`
-- MVC-aligned separation of routes, controllers, and middleware

-### 🛡 Security Decisions
-- JWT-based authentication is intentionally deferred to keep the
-  authentication layer simple and server-controlled at this stage.
-- Authorization logic is handled via reusable middleware.
+- Refactored auth logic into controllers
+- Views moved into MVC structure
+- Prepared codebase for future JWT-based auth

+⚠️ Note: JWT, role-based access control, and input validation
+will be added in upcoming iterations.

 - Sessions are stored server-side to reduce token exposure risks.

 This structure mirrors real-world backend practices and prepares